Welcome to SBUWelcome to SBUStony Brook University

 Locker Rentals

 Did you know you can rent lockers on campus?
 No need to carry your heavy books everywhere!
 Lockers are conveniently located in the Pit Stop, the Commuter Pit Stop Lounge in the Melville Library, and in the lower level of the Student Activities Center.
 To rent a new locker or renew, visit the Locker Rental website.
-Don’t forget to pick up your key to your locker at the FSA Services Office, 2nd floor of West Side Dining!
+Don’t forget to pick up your key to your locker at the ASA Services Office inside the SBU Campus Store at the Melville Library!

 Navigate